Luet-lab/puppet-luet/README.md

 ## Setup

+### What luet affects

+This module can manage installation of the luet package manager on both systems where luet is made available via native packages, or any other system via manual installation.

+It can be used to install/remove packages using the luet package manager, and luet repositories (which are themselves managed via packages).

+### Setup requirements

+Install this module using your `Puppetfile` or `puppet module tool`.

+This module has very modest dependencies which will very likely be preinstalled on your system anyway.

 ### Beginning with luet

 The very basic steps needed for a user to get the module up and running.
 This